Hjorthmedh/RGCmorphology/ms/intro.md

 search of all combinations of the 15 features using Naïve Bayes.
 We partitioned the 94 RGCs into five folds, and used four of them for training and the remaining one for testing.
-This was repeated five times, ones for each of the five folds, to perform a five-fold cross validation.
+This was repeated five times, one for each of the five folds, to perform a five-fold cross validation.
 This procedure was then repeated 20 times using different folds, for a total of 100 classification tests.
 We then plotted the number of features against the performance, and picked a feature set